 Hosted by Fundació Catalunya Europa.

-Those who tuned in on the 8th June were unable to hear the English language version.
+Those who tuned in on 8 June were unable to hear the English language version.
 The English version that Nira did the following day can viewed here.

 New Facebook group

 Join our group on Facebook and stay up to date with CMRB.
 Here we share recent publications, migration-related articles as well as our latest news and events.
 We also encourage group members to contribute to the group.